leizheng8686/Messaging-System/README!!!!!.md

 2.We have created a thread list to store all threads, and we also need to create flags for different threads, which means marks for different clients.

 A client send a request to server, says I want to talk with someone, then the server shows all online clients.
 Then the client will choose one to communicate.
-With this  thread list, a client can decide which client communicate to.
+With this  thread list, the client can communicate to other certain client.

 3.Attach file to server from client.
+And other clients could modify this file.

 4.Create options for clients to send different requests to server to ask for different functions.